barchart/events-client-js/docs/content/sdk/lib-engine.md

 * * *

 ### eventBatcher.stop() :id=eventbatcherstop
-> <p>Stops the queue processing.
+> Stops the queue processing.
 Items in the buffer accumulate without being
-> transmitted to the remote service.</p>
+> transmitted to the remote service.

 **Kind**: instance method of [<code>EventBatcher</code>](#EventBatcher)
 **Access**: public